saulpierotti/markdown_notebook/MP.md

 	* Mutations probablities are only dependent on the immediately preceding state (Markov property)
 	* Substitution rates are constant in time (homogeneity)
 	* The nucleotide frequencies are at equilibrium (stationariety)
-	* These assumptions are not necessarily biologically reasonable, be careful (!)
+	* These assumptions are not necessarily biologically reasonable, be careful!
 * It is possible to develop time-reversible and non-time-reversible substitution models
 	* In a time reversible model $p(X -> Y) = p(Y -> X)$, so their matrices are symmetric
 	* We will only treat time-reversible models